Concordium/concordium.github.io/source/mainnet/net/guides/run-local-chain.rst

 Generating genesis data and account credentials
 -----------------------------------------------
-You will use the `genesis-creator <https://github.com/Concordium/concordium-misc-tools/tree/main/genesis-creator>`_ tool for generating genesis block data and credentials for the foundation and (initial) baker accounts.
+Use the `genesis-creator <https://github.com/Concordium/concordium-misc-tools/tree/main/genesis-creator>`_ tool to generate genesis block data and credentials for the foundation and (initial) baker accounts.

 Building the tool
 -----------------